weeebdev/waifu.pics/README.md

 ## API

-Here are different endpoints for API requests
+Here are different endpoints for API requests.

 ```
 "sfw",